AbdullahAhmadAAK/Spelling-Bee-Helper/README.md

 ## How to Use

-1. Type in the words you want to practice one by one (drudgery, but it's a one time thing)
+1. Type in the words you want to practice one by one OR at once (use Lens or similar app for reading words from photo)
 2. Click Save List and memorize
 3. Hide the Words when you're ready to practice
 4. Play the Words one by one and write down their spelling in your notebook.